josh-project/josh/README.md

 Each virtual repository that Josh exposes is the result of applying a transformation to the upstream repository.
-This transformations can be combined to define a workspace that includes arbitrary parts of the upstream tree and rearranges them in a different way.
+These transformations can be combined to define a workspace that includes arbitrary parts of the upstream tree and rearranges them in a different way.

 A workspace is defined by creating a directory in the upstream repository with a file